-If the subsequent Independent Examination is favourable, the PIPNP will be subject to a referendum, organised by Chichester District Council.
-If more than 50% of those who vote agree with the plan, the plan will be 'made'.
-Once made, the PIPNP will become part of the Development Plan for Plaistow and Ifold Parish.
+If Independent Examination is favourable, the PIPNP will be subject to a referendum, organised by Chichester District Council.
+If more than 50% of those who vote agree with the Neighbourhood Plan, then it will be 'made'.
+Once made, the PIPNP will become part of the Development Plan for Plaistow & Ifold Parish.